 August in New Orleans calls for a special wardrobe beyond the shorts and sun hats that summertime requires.
-With Red Dress Run and White Linen Night on the horizon, locals and visitors will be donning their red and white and making their way through the Bywater, French Quarter and downtown New Orleans.
-Dining deals and attractions specials are also highlights of the month, along with Satchmo SummerFest and the return of preseason Saints games.
+With Red Dress Run and White Linen Night on the horizon, locals and visitors will be donning their red and white and making their way through the Bywater, French Quarter, and downtown New Orleans.
+Dining deals and attractions specials are also highlights of the month, along with Satchmo SummerFest and plenty of options for fun.
 Here are our top 10 things to do this August in New Orleans.

-Take advantage of dining deals starting this July in New Orleans with COOLinary.
+Take advantage of dining deals in New Orleans with COOLinary.
 Indulge in two-course lunch, or three-course dinner and brunch deals from August 1-31.
 Participants include GW Fins, Café Degas, and over 70 other restaurants.
 Don’t miss your chance to try some of the best food in New Orleans for a steal.

 Whether it’s a rainy day or just too hot outside, take refuge indoors with a visit to an attraction with this itinerary.
 Shop at The Riverwalk, visit the Audubon Aquarium of the Americas, get a great view of the city at Vue Orleans, and grab a bite to eat at one of our many delicious restaurants all while staying cool and dry.